 Publisher vs. Self-Publishing vs. Independent Publisher

-The next thing you need to know, before you open up Google and start searching, is that “publisher” is the wrong term for what you need.
-What you want to search for is “independent” or “hybrid” publisher.
+The next thing you need to know, before you open up Google and start searching, is that “publisher” isn’t exactly the right term for what you need.
+What you want to search for is an “independent” or “hybrid” publisher.
 But, what’s the difference?
 It breaks down like this:

 When a publisher purchases the rights to your book, you will get an advance and a percentage of all sales.
 The publisher takes over the publishing, marketing, distribution, and pricing.

 The intent is to sell a lot of books and make a big profit, and the publisher is willing to pay you for the opportunity to do it.